IamAis/ScheduleOut/replit.md

 - ✓ Created comprehensive useAuth hook for authentication state management
 - ✓ Updated all components to use useAuth instead of localStorage
 - ✓ Migrated from Neon database driver to postgres-js for Supabase compatibility
+- ✓ Successfully migrated from Replit Agent to standard Replit environment
-- → Currently resolving Supabase database connection issues (SASL authentication)
+- ✓ Integrated Supabase REST API for database operations instead of direct PostgreSQL connection
-- → Awaiting correct Supabase database URL (direct connection, not transaction pooler)
+- ✓ Configured SupabaseStorage class implementing IStorage interface for seamless API integration
+- ✓ Application now running successfully on port 5000 with Supabase backend

 ## User Preferences